Salisbury Plain: History

-BFBS Radio broadcasts from studios on Marlborough Road, Bulford, on DAB, FM and satellite channels.
+The British Army first conducted manoeuvres at what is now Salisbury Plain Training Area in 1898.

 Ecology

 Because of the large training areas inaccessible to the public, the plain is a wildlife haven, and home to two national nature reserves, but there is concern that the low level of grazing on the plain could allow scrub to encroach on the grassland.
 The plain supports the largest known expanse of unimproved chalk downland in north west Europe, and represents 41% of Britain's remaining area of this wildlife habitat.
 The plain supports 13 species of nationally rare and scarce plants, 67 species of rare and scarce invertebrates and forms a site of international importance for birds.
 In addition to chalk downland, the plain supports scrub and woodland habitats, temporary and permanent pools and the River Bourne.